Piano Concerto No. 18 (Mozart): Music

 The work is orchestrated for solo piano, flute, two oboes, two bassoons, two horns (in B♭, second movement in G), and strings.
 Its movements are:

 The slow movement is a theme and variations.
 Martha Kingdon Ward has commented that the slow movement of this concerto contains one of the "most tranquil" of Mozart's flute solos, specifically in the G-major variation.

 M. S. Cole has noted Mozart's use of meter changes in the finale, starting at measure 171, from 6/8 to 2/4 in the winds, with the piano following at measure 179.
 This changing of tempo in rondo finales was contrary to common practice at the time.
 Joel Galand has performed a Schenkerian analysis of the rondo finale and noted features such as its novel use of ♭ as a remote key.
 In practical terms, this means that the last movement leaves the home key of B-flat major for an episode in the apparently-unrelated key of B minor and changes metre while maintaining the same beat – a highly unusual procedure in the musical language of the time.

 Mozart wrote out two cadenzas for the first movement.
 Joseph Swain has performed a Schenkerian analysis of each first-movement cadenza.

+"Paradis"

+The subtitle Paradis originated with the concerto's association with the blind Viennese musician Maria Theresia von Paradis.
+It is suggested by historical evidence that Mozart may have composed this concerto for her as a commission.
+Leopold, according to his letters, attended a concert on 13 February 1785, writing that his son "performed a masterful concerto that he wrote for Paradis.
+I had the great pleasure of hearing all the interplay of the instruments so clearly that for sheer delight tears came to my eyes."
+Yet, a number of music historians find it inconclusive which concerto was exactly the one Leopold described.